Operating Business Model of the Insurance Industry

 A person that looks at statistics can only control so many risk/reward scenarios for a profit margin.
 At some point the algorithms around maximization and minimization have a place they top out, a point of diminishing return on the dollar.
 The way the industry coped with that is that when the actuary found that dollar amount they would simply put a cap on the consumer.
 They would only pay to the point that it did not cut into their profit margin.
 This is a distinct difference from their counterparts in the late 1600’s.
 They were building in the cap to their risk

 They weren’t protecting the interest of health to the consumer.
 With this type of mandate from the government, these caps are removed.
 It won’t be that they can’t continue to make money.
 Their industry just won’t be able to control the same level of built in profit.
 The government just told everyone they have to have coverage.
-The insurance industry is just upset because they aren’t making enough money in the transition.
+According to FloridaInsuranceQuotes.net, the Florida insurance industry is just upset because they aren’t making enough money in the transition.